 We depend on licensing arrangements with third parties to maintain the intellectual property rights to our products under development.
-Presently, we have licensed rights from Johnson & Johnson, Inc., and its wholly-owned subsidiary, Ortho Pharmaceutical Corporation, and the Charlotte-Mecklenberg Hospital Authority.
+Presently, we have licensed rights from Johnson & Johnson and Ortho Pharmaceutical.
 These agreements require us to make payments and satisfy performance obligations in order to maintain our rights under these licensing arrangements.
-All these agreements last either throughout the life of the patents, or with respect to other licensed technology, for a number of years after the first commercial sale of the relevant product.
+All of these agreements last either throughout the life of the patents, or with respect to other licensed technology, for a number of years after the first commercial sale of the relevant product.